 The beauty of all this from Vlad’s chair is that you don’t have to push a reluctant Trump into doing anything he doesn’t already want to do anyway.
 Cozy up to dictators and stick it to lefty Europeans?
 That’s like trying to persuade Bill Murray’s character in Caddyshack to the kill all the gophers.
 He’s happy to.
 Shoot, you don’t even need a reason to do that.

 Putin hasn’t quite got everything he paid for yet.
-Congress got in the way of lifting the post-Ukraine sanctions, but its early days, and now, horrifyingly, he’s going to be having a summit with his pet President, and only God knows what he’s going to instruct The Donald to do.
+Congress got in the way of lifting the post-Ukraine sanctions, but it’s early days yet, and now, horrifyingly, he’s going to be having a summit with his pet President, and only God knows what he’s going to instruct The Donald to do.
 Dismantle the Western alliance system, perhaps?

 That’s not the best analogy, because it’s way better than that, the United States has made out like a bandit in the present world order, and it’s been so entrenched for so long that it can all seem inevitable.
 It isn’t.
 Take, for example, the status of the US Dollar as the world reserve currency.
 That’s just a choice other countries have made.
 It’s a preference, held to date because things are easier that way in America’s playpen.
 What’s easy can change.
 Do you suppose Trump even knows what a reserve currency is, let alone what that means to the balance of payments, the value of the buck in the international market, the ease of foreign investment, the fungibility of US T-Bills and so on?
 If Vlad was to sidle up and say “Would be better if Ruble was reserve currency, da?”, which do you think would be the most likely answer: